 - Skip the breakfast at the Tokyo Disney Celebration Hotel and get something from the convenience store inside the hotel instead.
 It’s not worth the price.

-- Arrive about 30 minutes before your “Happy 15” (early entry for hotel guests 15 minutes before everyone else) to make sure you’re among the first in the park!
+- Arrive 30 minutes before your “Happy 15” (early entry for hotel guests 15 minutes before everyone else) to ensure you’re among the first in the park!

 - Don’t waste your “Happy 15” on Buzz Lightyear Astro Blasters (the only attraction open for it) at Tokyo Disneyland.
-Use it to either get photos with characters with lower crowds or be the first on Monsters, Inc. Ride & Go Seek! or Pooh’s Hunny Hunt when the park opens.
+Use it to get photos with lower-crowd characters or be the first on Monsters, Inc. Ride & Go Seek! or Pooh’s Hunny Hunt when the park opens.

 - Use your “Happy 15” at Tokyo DisneySea to get a FastPass for Soaring: Fantastic Flight or Toy Story Mania!

-- Each Disney hotel offers its own hotel merchandise (including pins at the Tokyo Disney Celebration Hotel).
+- Each Disney hotel offers its own exclusive hotel-branded merchandise (including pins at the Tokyo Disney Celebration Hotel).

 Transportation at Tokyo Disney Resort

-- The closest train station to the resort is Maihama Station, which is a 15-minute train ride from Tokyo Station.
+- The closest train station to the resort is Maihama Station, a 15-minute train ride from Tokyo Station.

-- If you’re staying at the Tokyo Disneyland Hotel or Hotel MiraCosta, you’re given a monorail pass to use for the duration of your stay.
+- If you’re staying at the Tokyo Disneyland Hotel or Hotel MiraCosta, you’re given a monorail pass to use for your stay.